Opening: Library Specialist – Youth Services Team

 - Book carts for transporting materials.

-- Circulation computer equipment, including scanner, keyboards, printers.
+- Circulation computer equipment, including scanners, keyboards, printers.

 - Laptops and LCD projectors.